lgw2/lgw2.github.io/_teaching/csci127-summer-2019/lectures/lecture11.md

 * Modify graphs.py to plot the straight lines with magenta dashes.
 Hint.
 * Modify graphs.py to draw the sine wave with 5 point size.
 * Add your own function `plot_new_func` that plots a different sort of function on the same plot.
-Comment your function.
+Comment your function using a docstring.